 Why Enneagram Type Threes Are A Part Of The Heart Triad

 Enneagram type threes are often called ‘the achievers’ because they are inclined to excel at everything they do to make themselves known by the world.
 Enneagram Three’s are success-oriented and driven to seek approval from those around them.
-They can also make excellent mentors for their co-workers and ones they love.
+They can also make excellent mentors for their co-workers and the ones they love.

 Being a part of the Enneagram Heart Triad, Three’s can be weighed down by the dominating core emotion of shame.
 Shame for Enneagram type threes can cause them to think that they are worthless if not for their valued achievements.
 Despite being successful, they lack self-confidence; a lack of recognition for them is painful.